thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 Being a Product Owner for a while, I've finally realized the power of having goals set.
 So, my ideas for 2015 are as follows:

 * Increase frequency of blogging by 9000.
-(I'm too hilarious to not share &lt;3)
+(I'm too hilarious to not blog &lt;3)
-* Set some irredeemably bad software into exile.
+* Send some irredeemably bad software into exile.
 * Create a software project that gets users outside of people I know.
 * Go live in another country.
 * Lose another 14kg (or more).
 * Start dancing at least two different kinds of dance.
 * Put a quarter of what I make into savings.
+* Learn trickier and tastier vegetarian dishes to cook.
 * Learn at least one new programming language, probably Go.
 * Start making paintings again.